vercel/next.js/packages/create-next-app/templates/default/README.md

 Out of the box, we get:

-- Automatic transpilation and bundling (with webpack and babel)
+- Automatic compilation and bundling (with Babel and webpack)
 - Hot code reloading
-- Server rendering and indexing of `./pages`
+- Server rendering and indexing of `./pages/`
 - Static file serving. `./static/` is mapped to `/static/`

 Read more about [Next's Routing](https://github.com/zeit/next.js#routing)